-I enjoy solving and communicating complex problems and ideas.
 I develop and give Python programming courses with focus on numerical, scientific, and statistical applications.
 To enhance participant learning, all course material is fully interactive, using Jupyter notebooks, and all lectures include hands-on exercises.

 The course is intended for engineers with MATLAB® experience that are interested in applying their knowledge and skills using the Python programming language.

 The course combines practical programming skills in the Python programming language with a comprehensive overview of major numerical, mathematical, and statistical libraries.
 The course is taught entirely using interactive notebooks and includes hands-on exercises.

 This one day workshop is intended for software developers and engineers interested in a quick introduction to the Python programming language and its use for data science.

 The one day workshop combines an introduction to the basics of the Python programming language with a preview of the common tools used for data analysis and visualization.
 The workshop is taught entirely using interactive notebooks and includes hands-on exercises.

 The workshop is intended for developers and engineers with Python experience interested in machine learning and deep learning with Python.